kelly-mcguffog/phase-2-react-project/README.md

 ## Overview

-Media Finder Pulls Popular movies and TV shows from different streaming services and tells you where they are available to watch.
+Media Finder pulls popular movies and TV shows from different streaming services and tells you where they are available to watch.

 App walk-through: https://www.youtube.com/watch?v=lLMOMnFQOdU